daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ## Align self

-We can use the `align-self` property to modify the alinment of different elements individually.
+We can use the `align-self` property to modify the alignment of different elements individually.

 ``` css
 .item-1 {